Information about seborrhea (CE-BO CREAM)

-Seborrhea dermatitis is caused by hyperactivity of sebaceous glands in the dermis.
+Seborrheic dermatitis is caused by hyperactivity of the sebaceous glands in the dermis.

-The inflammation occurs mainly in the areas of the face and head, but can also be seen in other areas of the body that are rich in glands, such as shoulders, upper back, ear areas, armpits and groin.
+The inflammation occurs mainly in the areas of the face and head, but can also be seen in other areas of the body that are rich in glands, such as the shoulders, upper back, ear areas, armpits, and groin.

-The main symptoms of seborrhea are itching and irritation of the skin, red skin rash, peeling and the appearance of dandruff in the affected areas.
+The main symptoms of seborrhea are itching and skin irritation, red rash, peeling and the appearance of scales in the affected areas.

-In the scalp area scales often appear in the form of powder because they are very delicate and sometimes dandruff in affected areas.
+In the scalp area, dandruff often appears in the form of powder because it is very sensitive and sometimes dandruff forms in the affected areas.

-In the area of the scalp scales are often seen in the form of powder because they are very delicate and sometimes dandruff also accompanied by itching.
+In the scalp area, dandruff is often seen in powder form because it is very sensitive and sometimes dandruff is also accompanied by itching.

-Sovereign disease has different degrees of severity from the easiest to the most active form when you can see oily and shiny skin.
+Sovereign diseases have varying degrees of severity from the simplest form to the most active when you can see oily and shiny skin.

 The disease is usually a family disease and its appearance is also affected by environmental factors such as fever and humidity.

-You can see that the disease appears in men more than in women.
+You can see that the disease is more common in men than women.

-Seborrhea is exacerbated during the winter, in stressful situations and in adolescence.
+Seborrhea is aggravated in winter, in stressful situations, and in adolescence.